Priyanka6054/Encryptix/README.md

 # Usage
 To run this project, ensure you have the required libraries installed.
-You can install the dependencies using the following command: pip install pandas numpy scikit-learn matplotlib seaborn Run the Jupyter notebook to execute the code step-by-step.
+You can install the dependencies using the following command: pip install pandas numpy scikit-learn matplotlib seaborn imbalanced-learn Run the Jupyter notebook to execute the code step-by-step.

 # Acknowledgements